 Renewed permanent exhibition by the Regional Museum of Lapland about the history of Pechenga (1920-1944)

-The everyday life and stories of Lapland.
+Everyday life and stories of the Arctic.

 What is life like in the world’s northernmost regions?